Return to Campus - Business Services Projects

 Health guards are made with PlexiGlass custom fabricated stands to fit each unique space.
 To request health guard installation for your area if one is not already installed, please submit a Facilities work order.

 - Employees are encouraged to view the Health Guard Installation List.
 This list will show completed or in progress areas and photos.
 We encourage staff to come to campus and see their work space.

 - For modifications or to requests a health guard, please submit a Facilities work order.

 - For installation of health guards in classroom spaces, please submit a Facilities work order.

 Heating Ventilation and Air Conditioning (HVAC) Assessment

-All of our District facilities are in compliance with the current California Department of Public Health, Higher Education Guidelines, specific to ventilation, as follows:
+All of the District facilities are in compliance with the current California Department of Public Health, Higher Education Guidelines, specific to ventilation, as follows:

 - Increasing our HVAC outside air ventilation to 100%.

 - Continued use of MERV-13 filters within HVAC systems.